Portalegre, Portugal Guide

 Day Trips

-30 minutes by car Crato is a historic town with a rich past, known for its beautiful architecture and tranquil atmosphere.
-Explore the Monastery of Santa Maria de Flor da Rosa, a stunning example of Gothic architecture, and wander through the charming streets of the town center.
+Approximately 30 minutes by car Crato is a historic town with a rich heritage, known for its beautiful architecture and tranquil atmosphere.
+Visit the Monastery of Santa Maria de Flor da Rosa, a stunning example of Gothic architecture, and explore the town's charming streets and squares.

-2 hours by car Marvão is a breathtakingly beautiful fortified village clinging to a granite crag high in the Serra de São Mamede Natural Park.
-Its imposing castle offers unparalleled views of the surrounding countryside, and the village itself is a maze of narrow streets and historic buildings.
+Approximately 40 minutes by car Marvão is a breathtakingly beautiful fortified village clinging to a granite crag.
+Its imposing castle offers panoramic views stretching as far as Spain.
+Explore the historic center, a maze of narrow streets and whitewashed houses, and soak in the atmosphere of this remarkably preserved medieval gem.

-45 minutes by car Elvas is a UNESCO World Heritage site, renowned for its impressive fortifications, including the Amoreira Aqueduct, the largest aqueduct on the Iberian Peninsula.
-Explore the historic center, visit the forts, and learn about the town's rich military history.
+Approximately 45 minutes by car Elvas, a UNESCO World Heritage site, boasts impressive fortifications, including the Amoreira Aqueduct, a remarkable feat of engineering.
+Explore the historic center, wander through the narrow streets, and discover the town's rich history.

-1 hour 15 minutes by car Estremoz is famous for its marble quarries and its imposing castle.
-Explore the historic town center, visit the marble museum, and enjoy the panoramic views from the castle.
-The Saturday market is also a must-see.
+Approximately 1 hour 30 minutes by car Estremoz is famous for its marble quarries and its imposing castle.
+Explore the historic center, admire the marble architecture, and visit the Saturday market, one of the largest in the region.
+Climb to the top of the castle for panoramic views of the surrounding countryside.

 Travel Time